pbouda/brummbeere/doc/raspi.rst

 Buildroot configuration
 .......................

-First youneed to download Die Brummbeere and buildroot.
+First you need to download Die Brummbeere and buildroot.
 The Raspberry 2 is only supported in the current buildroot git repository, so we clone the current buildroot master.
 The Brummbeere repository contains a skeleton folder ``raspi`` that we use to clone into.
 This folder contains scripts and files that buildroot will use to build the filesystem for the embedded system:

 .. code-block:: sh

    $ git clone https://github.com/pbouda/brummbeere.git
    $ cd brummbeere/raspi
    $ git clone git://git.buildroot.net/buildroot

 In the next step we configure buildroot for the Raspberry Pi 2 and a complete Qt framework with dependencies like ALSA.
-The folder ``raspi/buidroot-config`` contains a buildroot configuration file to set all options that we need.
+The folder ``raspi/buidroot-config`` contains  buildroot configuration files to set all options that we need.
 Enter the ``buildroot`` folder and load the configuration:

 .. code-block:: sh

    $ cd buildroot
-   $ make defconfig BR2_DEFCONFIG=../buildroot-config/brummbeereconfig-raspi2.buildroot
+   $ make defconfig BR2_DEFCONFIG=../buildroot-config/brummbeere-raspi2.config

 If you want to build Die Brummbeere for Raspberry A/B(+) then choose the "raspi" configuration file during this step: